 Here’s why donating baby goods to Op Shops is unsustainableBy Ian Allan

-We all want to buy goods that meet international standards for manufacturing, ethical treatment of workers, and the environment (see table).
-Manufacturer’s responses to this vary…
+We all want to buy goods that meet international standards for manufacturing, ethical treatment of workers, and the environment (see table at the end of this post).
+Assessing whether or not a manufacturer has sustainable and ethical practices can be time-consuming and is not straightforward.
+Manufacturer’s responses to questions about the eco-ethical and safety standards that apply to their products vary…

 - Some boast about the standards they meet.